return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_atomic_helper_c.rst

 Drivers can use this for building their own atomic commit if they don't have a pure helper-based modeset implementation.

+Since these updates are not synchronized with lockings, only code paths called from \ :c:type:`drm_mode_config_helper_funcs.atomic_commit_tail <drm_mode_config_helper_funcs>`\  can look at the legacy state filled out by this helper.
+Defacto this means this helper and the legacy state pointers are only really useful for transitioning an existing driver to the atomic world.

 .. _`drm_atomic_helper_commit_modeset_disables`: